kachark/mads/README.md

     // Create an entry in the SimulatorResult resource for each Entity
     // Each entity state is updated here as the simulation runs for entity in entities.iter() {
-        storage.data.entry(entity.3.clone()).or_insert(vec![entity.0.clone()]);
+        // Use the entity's SimID and FullState components as key/value for storage storage.data.entry(entity.3.clone()).or_insert(vec![entity.0.clone()]);
     }

-    // Add the Entities to the World world.extend(entities);
+    // Add the list of Entities to the World world.extend(entities);

   }